 Disadvantages of UPS Hundredweight?

-- More pieces means more possibility of damage or loss
+- More pieces mean more possibility of damage or loss

-- Increase complexity of determining savings with hundredweight vs LTL
+- Increase the complexity of determining savings with hundredweight vs LTL

 - 500 pound limit for all packages